How accurate is this speed test?

 SpeedPulse measures your actual connection by downloading and uploading real data to test servers.
 Results are affected by WiFi signal strength, number of connected devices, and current network load.
 For the most accurate result, test on a wired connection or close to your router.

-Ofcom defines "decent" broadband as at least 10 Mbps download and 1 Mbps upload.
+Most regulators define a "decent" broadband connection as at least 10 Mbps download and 1 Mbps upload.
 For modern households, 30–100 Mbps is comfortable.
-Ultrafast full-fibre (100 Mbps+) is increasingly common across the UK and ideal for streaming, gaming and working from home.
+Ultrafast full-fibre (100 Mbps+) is ideal for streaming, gaming and working from home.

 Why is my speed lower than my broadband package?